HaloDot/Developer-Docs/readme/transaction-app2app-integration-guide.md

 * Retrieve an `Intent Session Token` from the Halo Backend.
 * Send an Intent request to the Halo.Go/Halo.Link application.

-1\.
-Retrieve a `Transaction ID` and payment `JWT` from the Halo Backend.&#x20;

-2\.
-Send an Intent Request to the Halo Dot Go application.

 **1. Retrieve a Transaction ID and JWT from Halo Backend**

 _Let’s take a closer look at the API request._